 How long does it take to get a degree in health psychology?

 Doctoral degrees in health psychology take an average of five years, while master’s degrees generally take around two years to complete.

 What kind of degree do I need to get a job in health psychology?

 Most people in this field have a doctoral degree in health psychology since that is considered the terminal degree.
 Some do have a master’s degree, but they tend to work in more supportive roles, under the supervision of a licensed psychologist.
 Clinical health psychologist licensure requires a doctoral degree.

 Health Psychology Salary and Job Outlook

-In May 2017, the Bureau of Labor Statistics reported that psychologists earned a median annual salary of $77,030.2 The category of “all other psychologists,” under which health psychologists fall, earned a median salary of $97,740 during the same year.2 According to the APA’s 2009 salary survey, health psychologists working in direct human services earned an average of $80,000 per year, and those working in large universities or health systems earned even more.3
+In May 2017, the Bureau of Labor Statistics reported that psychologists earned a median annual salary of $77,030.2 The category of “all other psychologists,” under which health psychologists fall, earned a median salary of $97,740 during the same year.2 According to the APA, health psychologists working in direct human services earn an average of $80,000 per year, and those working in large universities or health systems may have higher earning potential.3

 The outlook for health psychologists appears to be positive, with Projections Central predicting jobs growth of 10.3% for “all other psychologists” through 2026, which is slightly higher than the average jobs growth projected for all professions.4